The store will not work correctly in the case when cookies are disabled.

 Recalibrating the DFI

-Occasionally, the DFI sensor will require a recalibration to ensure proper measurement accuracy.
-Follow these steps or refer to our Calibrating OmniSense Laser Sensors guide for visual reference.
+Occasionally, the DFI sensors will require a recalibration to ensure proper measurement accuracy.
+First, confirm that your firmware is up to date.
+Then visit our Calibrating OmniSense Laser Sensors guide to learn how to recalibrate your Litter-Robot's DFI sensors.

 Successful: If the calibration is successful, check the Whisker app to ensure that the waste drawer level displayed is accurate.